 Separate serum from cells.
 Transfer separated serum to a plastic transport tube.
 Please include the patient's age on the test request form.

-Results of the insulin-like growth factor-1 assay are to be used in conjunction with other clinical and laboratory data to assist the clinician in the assessment of growth disorders.
+The IDS-iSYS Insulin-like Growth Factor-I (IGF-I) assay is an in vitro diagnostic device intended for the quantitative determination of IGF-I in human serum or plasma on the IDS system.
+Results are to be used in conjunction with other clinical and laboratory data to assist the clinician in the assessment of growth disorders.

 Malnutrition will cause low somatomedin-C levels in spite of normal amounts of circulating growth hormone.
 The Sm-C level does not distinguish pituitary dwarfism from constitutional delay of growth and development.2